GLOBAL MARKETS-Global shares gain lift from Fed, Biden's stimulus

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Additional reporting by Andrew Galbraith in Shanghai and Scott Murdoch in Hong Kong; Editing by Jacqueline Wong, Kim Coghill and Gareth Jones)
+(Additional reporting by Kane Wu in Hong Kong, Andrew Galbraith in Shanghai and Scott Murdoch in Hong Kong; Editing by Jacqueline Wong, Kim Coghill, Gareth Jones and Chizu Nomiyama)

 ((Kane.wu@thomsonreuters.com;))